Skip to main content

 Operational right-sizing

-Right-sizing picks up where restructuring leaves off.
-Restructuring asks what the shape of the business should be; right-sizing asks how to design and execute the change without breaking the operation in the process.
-We provide the practical execution work: where capacity can come out cleanly, where it cannot without consequence, and how to sequence the change so delivery continues through it.
+Right-sizing is the work of moving a business from its current operational shape to a target shape without breaking the operation in the process.
+We assess where capacity can come out cleanly, where it cannot without consequence, and how to sequence the change so delivery continues through it.
 The senior team owns the change.
-We provide the operational hands and the analytical work that make it deliverable.
+We provide the operational hands and the analytical work that make it deliverable, including the protection of the parts of the business that look like cost on paper but are actually load-bearing in delivery.

 How an engagement works